jgraley/cotest/coroutines/docs/getting-started.md

 ```
 ## Mocking with Cotest

+Mocking assets (mock object and interface class) are built just the same way as with Google Mock.
 Please see [the test case for the examples](/coroutines/test/examples-for-docs.cc) for code-under-test and mocking assets - this way we can concentrate on the Cotest test cases.

 #### Test with a mock call example

+Let's call a code-under-test function that makes a mock call.

 In order to be able to handle a mock call inside a coroutine, it needs to be able to _see_ the call.
 This is achieved using `WAITCH_CALL()`.
 If a call is made that we cannot see, Google Mock will treat it as an unhandled mock call.

-Let's call a code-under-test function that makes a mock call.
-We will
+We will:
  - Inject a dependency onto our mock object by passing a pointer to the code-under-test.
  - Make sure Cotest can see mock calls using `WATCH_CALL()`
  - The test proceeds as seen above apart from the inclusion of mock handling code.